7 Powerful Reasons Why Psychological Advertising Builds Brand Loyalty

 In 2019, Amul launched the “Amul: The Taste of India” campaign for Indians living abroad.
 This campaign used emotional storytelling to remind people of home and childhood.
 The result?
 A 25% increase in sales among the Indian diaspora.
 This proves that using emotions and shared experiences can boost both engagement and revenue.

-Key Takeaway: Brands that connect with their audience through emotions and shared stories can build strong loyalty, even across borders.
+Brands that connect with their audience through emotions and shared stories can build strong loyalty, even across borders.

 References: